Wedding readings for every kind of couple

 ‘I like you a lot.
 You’re funny and kind.
 So let me explain what I have in mind.
 I want to be Your Personal Penguin.
 I want to walk right by your side.
 I want to be Your Personal Penguin.
 I want to travel with you far and wide.’

-Poetic wedding readings
+Poetic wedding readings and poems

 Have you got a biro I can borrow?